...

 Fix 6.
 Remove App Permissions

 Granting many permissions to applications can greatly lead to overheating your device.
-One specific bug, particularly seen in the Google Pixel phones and Messages app, can make the apps run without you knowing because it's linked with other apps.
+One specific bug, particularly seen in the Messages app, can make the apps run without you knowing because it's linked with other apps.

-Here are steps to remove permissions from apps:
+Here are the steps to remove permissions from apps:

 Step 1.
 Go to your device's Settings app and choose the Apps option.
 From there, tap on the More tab at the top.

 Step 2.
-Click on Permission Manager, then choose the applications you want to deny the permissions.
+Click on Permission Manager, then choose the applications you want to deny permissions.

 samsung settings permission manager